Music 65 lecture notes

 Guide track can be vocal to get good feel in rhythm section.
 Record the vocal well—you may keep it.

-Set up a cue mix in Pro Tools (not on the 01V96) for live recording and for overdubbing.
-Use Headphones send on each track, Aux track for Headphones return, send it to Outputs 3-4 (2nd headphone jack on 003 interface: push button to enable it).
+Optional: Set up a cue mix in Pro Tools (not on the 01V96) for live recording and for overdubbing.
+Use Headphones send on each track, Aux track for Headphones return, send it to Outputs 3-4 (2nd headphone jack on 828x interface: push button to enable it).
 Add plug-ins if wanted.
-If you want to have separate amounts of effects on the channels in the headphone mix, use a second Aux track with reverb inserted, send it to outputs 3-4, use a second send on each track for this Aux track.

 Loop recording, Alternate takes